-The request for access is handled by the address book source (Gmail, Yahoo or Microsoft), so they need to know a bit about your application in order to display it in the request.
+The request for access is handled by the address book source (Google, Yahoo or Microsoft), so they need to know a bit about your application in order to display it in the request.
 You tell them about your application by registering a free developer account and giving them some information, such as your product’s name and website.
 They give you a set of OAuth credentials that you will configure in your CloudSponge account so we can use their API on your behalf.

 The Valet Key

 OAuth has been likened to a valet key for a person’s data.
 The person can choose to temporarily allow an application to have specific access to their data without giving up their entire account.
 If the user grants consent, then the page is redirected to your website to hand off the “valet key” to your application.